- Studying Law at Yale

 Job searching in a challenging job market takes perseverance, resilience, and creativity.
 Cuts to recruiting budgets are a primary way employers cut costs, which creates challenging hiring prospects for recent graduates.
 In addition, natural attrition may not be back-filled to the extent it once was, and layoffs of seasoned attorneys may occur, creating an increasingly competitive lateral market for experienced attorneys.

 It is important to keep in mind that difficult periods in the hiring market do end.
-Many alumni will recall the difficult legal market of the early 1990s, which rebounded with strong growth in the mid to late 90s.
-If you find you are job searching in a challenging market, the following tips will help create the most effective search possible.
+Many alumni will recall the difficult legal market of the early 1990s, as well as in the early and late 2000s, all of which subsequently rebounded with strong growth.
+When job searching in a challenging market, the following tips will help create the most effective search possible.

 YLS alumni have access to CDO throughout their careers.
 Whether you are a recent graduate, an experienced hire making a lateral move, or an attorney seeking an alternative legal career, CDO is available to assist you.
 Alumni are encouraged to make an appointment with a CDO counselor to discuss their job searches and strategies.